Circuit boards are a major component of a wide variety of electronics products.

 With the introduction of flex and rigid-flex circuits, engineers have had the opportunity to become more creative in designing new products.
 Flex and rigid-flex boards are designed to ensure mechanical wear and vibration resistance.

-1)What is Flexible Printed Circuit Board?
+1)What is a Flexible Printed Circuit Board?

 A flexible circuit board is a type of circuit board similar to a rigid circuit board where the required components are placed on a flexible substrate instead of on a rigid substrate.